-On a very broad range, D&O policies can cost anywhere from $3,000 to $7,000 in premium for every $1M in coverage.
+D&O insurance for startups can range from $3,000 to $7,000 in premiums for every $1M in coverage.

-- Investor base: who is on your cap table; do you have many outside investors or are you mostly self-funded?
+- Investor base: Who is on your cap table?
+Do you have many outside investors or are you mostly self-funded?

-- Capital raised to date and future funding plans: the more capital raised, the greater the risk.
+- Capital raised to date and future funding plans: The more capital raised, the greater the risk.
 The higher the limit, the higher the premium.

 - Financial performance: companies that indicate success in the long run will be more favorably underwritten than those who are struggling.
 D&O underwriters are very interested to know that the projected breakeven will occur during year 2 and profits continue to grow thereafter.
 If there’s a big runway due to a recent raise, underwriters may be more lenient on this point.
 (This is a big talking point for us when approaching underwriters for your quotes!
-Most VCs don’t want to see profitability that quickly, so it’s a catch 22 that we must clear when quoting.)
+Most venture capitalists don’t want to see profitability that quickly, so it’s a catch 22 that we must clear when quoting.)

-- Limit of liability: While a $1M policy may cost between $3,000 and $7,000, a $2M policy may range from $5,000 to $13,000 and so on, as the limits continue to rise.
+- Limit of liability: While a $1M policy may cost between $3,000 and $7,000, a $2M policy may range from $5,000 – $13,000 and so on, as the limits continue to rise.
 In general, as the limit goes up, the rate per million dollars of coverage will start to go down.

 Tips for Purchasing D&O Insurance for Startups